$20.00 USD– Sold Out

 $12.99 USD $16.99 USD

 Paradise on Fire is the story of the struggle for national liberation of the people of Jammu and Kashmir, spearheaded by Syed Ali Shah Geelani.
 This political biography of Kashmir’s leading freedom fighter reveals the true horror of the Kashmir dispute, the dynamics of this historical struggle for self-determination, and Geelani’s huge contribution in leading this search for liberation.
-By: Abdul Hakeem Publisher: Revival Publications Paperback 265 pages
+Author: Abdul Hakeem Publisher: Revival Publications ISBN-13: 978-0953676842Paperback: 265 pages

 Fez, City of Islam is undoubtedly one of Titus Burckhardt’s masterpieces.
 It conveys a profound understanding of the sacred roots that nourish Islamic culture and civilisation.
 As a young man in the 1930s, Burckhardt spent some years in Morocco where he became acquainted with several remarkable representatives of the spiritual heritage of the Maghrib.
 Although he committed much of this experience to writing, it was not until the 1950s that these writings were developed into a book.
 In Fez, City of Islam, Burckhardt writes of the history of a people and their religion - a history that was...